eropple/arch/README.md

 * While texture objects will be scaled up or down based on their scale (@2x or regular) to work on regular and HiDPI displays, you must have a @2x and regular font or things get weird.
+* The content system is currently hard-coded to the resources I needed.
+That will probably change at some point (I do have Contentious lying around, after all, though that'd need some work).
+* The content system's texture atlas generator requires a paid version of TexturePackerPro.
+You can get around this by using the free version and taking out the MaxRects parameter in the python script.
 * There's some gross reflection being used to load MP3s for use in the XNA Song class.
 Blame the idiots who made its public API crap.
 When I do the MonoGame version I'll make sure to make it compatible.